 It is also vital to have links to review websites and have feedback from customers on the site to give visitors greater confidence.

 What does it mean to have a responsive web design?

 ‘Responsiveness’ is the ability of a website to adapt to various conditions, such as varying computer resolutions and the type of device used by the viewer.
-Responsive web design is made possible by using specific techniques, such as fluid images and media queries so that the website will display on a large desktop computer and reformat automatically to fit a tablet or mobile device.
+Responsive web design is made possible by using specific techniques, such as fluid images and media queries, so that the website will display on a large desktop computer and reformat automatically to fit a tablet or mobile device.

-    It can be extremely frustrating for a traveler to have to continually depend on a website that only displays well on a computer and does not load well on a mobile phone.
+It can be highly frustrating for a traveler to have to continually depend on a website that only displays well on a computer and does not load well on a mobile phone.
 Imagine the experience a customer will have while making a last-minute booking, perhaps in a café using their phone, but they have to continually scroll, resize and rotate the page to access the information they are looking for.

 Integrating social media

 Social media integration is another critical element of successful web design.
 In the hospitality industry, social media plays a significant role in helping businesses gain recognition.
 Travelers today are eager to post on social media about their experiences, and companies can capitalize on these posts as a form of free advertising.

 There are many reasons why social media integration is a crucial element of web design for the hospitality industry and should be a priority.
 Firstly, businesses can use social media platforms to respond to customer queries and concerns in real time.
 These platforms are also cost-effective for advertising promotions and rewards.
 Also, you can give customers a behind-the-scenes look at how the business operates by posting stories on Instagram and Facebook.